brycefrank/pyfor/README.md

 ## Release Status

-Current Release: 0.3.6
+Current Release: 0.4.0

-Release Date: December 1st, 2019.
+Release Date: September 9th, 2026.

-Release Status: 0.3.6 is an adolescent LiDAR data processing package adequate for single tile processing and large acqusitions.
+Release Status: 0.4.0 is a modernization release. pyfor runs on Python 3.10 and newer against current versions of `laspy`, `numpy`, `pandas`, `scipy`, `geopandas`, and `rasterio`.
+It is adequate for single tile processing and large acquisitions.

 ## What Does pyfor Do?